AliHamza-071/AI_ML_Engingeer/README.md

 ## Project Overview

-This repository is designed for learning, demonstration, and portfolio purposes.
-It contains diverse AI/ML applications:
+This repository is designed for learning, demonstration, and portfolio-building.
+It includes diverse and fully implemented AI/ML projects, each in its own script or Jupyter notebook.
+Explore clustering, sentiment analysis, fake news detection, multi-label emotion recognition, time-series anomaly detection, and satellite imagery analysis.
-- Unsupervised customer segmentation
-- Fake news detection with NLP and deep learning
-- Sentiment analysis of reviews
-- Anomaly detection in financial time-series data
-- Satellite imagery analysis

 ---